daattali/daattali.github.io/test.md

 If you want to store arbitrary files but use a remote hosted solution instead of the local file system (either because you're using *shinyapps.io* or simply because you want a more trusted system), you can store files on [Dropbox](https://www.dropbox.com).
 Dropbox is a file storing service which allows you to host any file, up to a certain maximum usage.
 The free account provides plenty of storage space and should be enough for storing most data from Shiny apps.

 This approach is similar to the previous approach using the local file system, with the only difference that now that files are being saved to and loaded from Dropbox.
-You can use the [`rdrop2`](https://github.com/karthik/rdrop2) package to interact with Dropbox from R.
+You can use the [`rdrop2`](https://github.com/karthik/rdrop2) package to interact with Dropbox from R. Note that `rdrop2` can only move existing files onto Dropbox, so we still need to create a local file before storing it on Dropbox.

 **Setup:** You need to have a Dropbox account and create a folder to store the responses.
 You will also need to add authentication to `rdrop2` using any approach [suggested in the package README](https://github.com/karthik/rdrop2#accessing-dropbox-on-shiny-and-remote-servers).
 The authentication approach I chose was to authenticate manually once and copy the resulting `.httr-oauth` file that gets created into the Shiny app's folder.